Skip to content

 Unlocking Cornwall: Project to Encourage Public Transport for People Experiencing Homelessness

-Through the ATSP pilot St Petrocs is supporting people living in supported housing to use public transport.
-They build up the confidence of clients to use trains, buses and Beryl Bikes/cycle hires.
+Through the ATSP pilot St Petrocs supported people living in supported housing to use public transport.
+They built up the confidence of clients to use trains, buses and Beryl Bikes/cycle hires.

 Sustainable PNZ: